gs1/GS1_DigitalLink_Resolver_CE/README.md

 ### How Resolver decides which response to choose
-When you examine Resolver's data structure, you will see that it is defined by seven unique attributes
+When you examine Resolver's data structure, you will see that it is defined by seven unique attributes:
-Entry:
-1. Identification Key Type (e.g. '01' for GTIN)
+1. <b>Identification Key Type</b> (e.g. '01' for GTIN)
-2. Identification Key Value (the GTIN's 14-digit barcode value)
+2. <b>Identification Key Value</b> (the GTIN's 14-digit barcode value (8-, 12- and 13-digit GTINs are zero-padded to make them 14-digits))
-3. Qualifier Path (often just the root path "/" but GTINs can have CPVs, lot number and serial number in the path)
+3. <b>Qualifier Path</b> (often just the root path "/" but GTINs can have CPVs, lot number and serial number in the path, each separated by "/")

-In Mongo, Identification Key Type and Identification Key Value joined in a URI stem in the "_id" primary index attribute.

-For each entry there are one or more Responses, each a unique combination 'the four contexts' which are:
-4. LinkType
-5. Language
+4. <b>LinkType</b> (a word from the GS1 Web Vocabulary describing what sort of information is being requested. e.g. Product Info?
+User Manual?)
+5. <b>Language</b> (which the information is authored in)
-6. Context (which in Community Edition can be any appropriate data value - in GS1 GO Resolver this is 'territory')
+6. <b>Context</b> (which in Community Edition can be any appropriate data value - in GS1 GO Resolver this is 'territory' auch as 'FR' for France)
-7. MimeType or MediaType
+7. <b>MimeType</b> or MediaType (how the information is formatted. e.g. 'text/html', 'application/json')

+In relational data terms, the Identification Key Type, Identification Key Value, and Qualifier Path (1, 2, 3) form an 'entry' which can have one or more 'responses' based on unique combinations of LinkType, Language, Context and MimeType (4.
+5, 6, 7).

 For example, if I was scanning a medicine product because I would like to find the patient information leaflet:
 I want the leaflet (linktype 'gs1:epil') in French (language 'fr') within the legal jurisdiction of Belgium (context 'BE') in PDF format (mimeType 'application/pdf').